History of the Jews in Bielsko-Biała: History of Jews in Bielsko (Bielitz)

 The Jewish community of Bielsko was very important and pioneered many activities on the borderline of between the world of Polish orthodox Jews and the German assimilated Reformed Jews.
 The first philanthropic association “B'nai B'rith” in Austro-Hungarian Empire was founded in Bielsko in 1889.
 The Jewish enlightenment (Haskalah) was developing rapidly here, few rabbis from Bielsko became professors at progressive seminaries in Wrocław and Berlin.
 Prof. Michael Berkowicz who lived in Bielsko was a friend of Theodor Herzl, and wrote a first translation to Hebrew of his Zionist manifesto “Der Judenstaat”.

 The percentage of Jews in the total population of the town remain close to 20%.
 In 1921 there were 3982 Jews, in 1928, 4520, in 1930, 5200, and in 1939 their number exceeded 5 thousand.

 The Jewish cemetery in Bielsko is the only one in Poland where Muslims (soldiers from World War I) and Christians (from mixed marriages) are buried together with Jews.

-The most important progressive and official rabbis were: Hirsch Heinrich Morgenstern, Dr. Lazar Frankfurter (1865-1874), Dr. Wolf Lesser (1875-1882), Dr. Adolf Kurrein (1882-1888), Dr. Saul Horowitz (1888-1896), Dr. Markus Steiner (1896-1939).
+The most important progressive and official rabbis were: Hirsch Heinrich Morgenstern, Dr. Lazar Frankfurter (1865–1874), Dr. Wolf Lesser (1875–1882), Dr. Adolf Kurrein (1882–1888), Dr. Saul Horowitz (1888–1896), Dr. Markus Steiner (1896–1939).
 The most important orthodox rabbis were: Jecheskiel Paneth, Menachem Mendel Stern, Moshe Stern, Izak Stern.

 History of Jews in Biała (Biala)

 At the beginning, Biała was a hamlet next to the nearby village of Lipnik, whose inhabitants were mainly craftsmen or cloth manufacturers.
 Jews resided in Biala at the end of the 17th century.
 At that time, Jews used to have four houses and they had a colony which was related to the mansion of the manor of the district governors.
 They leased a tavern, a brewery and like local craftsmen, they developed their textile business.
 In 18th century in Biała and Lipnik there were more than 100 Jews, which constituted about 20% of the total population.
 In the records of the customs chamber in Biala from 1763 there are numerous names of the Jews who crossed the border between Kraków Province and Austrian Silesia.
-In 1765 Biała was inhabited by 250-350 Jews, which constituted 20% of the total population.
+In 1765 Biała was inhabited by 250 to 350 Jews, which constituted 20% of the total population.
 In 1870 the number of Jews was estimated as 270 people.
 In 1849, just like in the nearby Bielsko, also in Biała a new Jewish cemetery was set up (nowadays Wyzwolenia street).
 In the 1860s many new Jewish immigrants came to Biala, mainly from Upper Hungary (Slovakia) and Upper Silesia.
 In 1870 Jewish community was as many as 500 members.
 In 1865 the local Jews decided to detach from the community in Oświęcim and submitted a draft statute to the authorities.
 They were mostly progressive Jews, drawing on the tradition of the German Haskalah.
 They participated in the social and political life of the town, considering themselves its rightful citizens.